Quantum metrology with Bloch Oscillations in Floquet phase space: Examples of measurement schemes

-Exploiting the formal analogy between inertial and electromagnetic forces implied by the Larmor's theorem immediately leads to the possibility of developing a magnetometer based on the same formal measurement mechanism.
+Exploiting the formal analogy between inertial and electromagnetic forces implied by Larmor's theorem immediately leads to the possibility of developing also a magnetometer based on the same formal measurement mechanism.
 As discussed in Refs.~\cite{Coisson1973, Semon1981, Sivardiere1983}, the Hamiltonian of a particle of mass $m$ and charge $Q$ in a magnetic field $\vec{B}$ can be obtained by the substitution $\vec{w}\rightarrow Q\vec{B}/2m$ in Eq. (\ref{Hrot}).
-For the case of a uniform magnetic field of amplitude $B_z$ along the $z$ direction and considering the same triangular potential and Floquet perturbation as in the previous example, the Floquet-Bloch driving force becomes then $f=-QB_z\eta y_0\tau/2\pi m$ \cite{SM}.
-In complete analogy with Eq.~(\ref{wz}) the magnetic field strength is then obtained from $T_{\rm B}$ as